chihacknight/chihacknight.org/_posts/blog/2017-03-30-5-years-chi-hack-night-call-for-speakers.md

 categories:
   - blog
 title: "Celebrate 5 Years of Chi Hack Night with Us!"
 description: "April 18, 2017 will mark the 250th episode of Chi Hack Night.
 That's 5 years!
-To celebrate this day, we want to hear from you, the members of Chi Hack Night, via lightning talks and testimonials."
+To celebrate this day, we want to hear from you, the members of Chi Hack Night, via lightning presentations and testimonials."
 date: 2017-03-30
 image: /images/blog/Chi-Hack-Night-5-years.jpg
 author: Derek Eder